Do holiday calories count?

 Armed with those thoughts I then thought about my previous typical holiday eating and if any of them were non-negotiable i.e. I would spoil my holiday pleasure without them.
 Typical holiday eating would include: treats at the airport; pastries for breakfast; ice creams on the beach; cocktails / lager / wine at lunch and in the evening; eating out probably one meal a day; nibbles and alcohol before the evening meal.

 I decided I could cut out the pastries for breakfast easily – I can get them at home any time.
 I love fresh fruit and I knew there would be an abundance of good quality fruit I hadn't been eating lots of at home (peaches, nectarines, mango, melon, apricots) and plain yogurt is always available.
-I planned to eat fruit and yogurt (instead of croissants & butter & jam) for breakfast.
+I planned to eat fruit and yoghurt (instead of croissants & butter and jam) for breakfast.

 iPhone1

-We went self catering and generally only have one meal out a day.
-I decided to have salad for lunch whether we were eating it out or not.
-I like bread, but thought I didn't need it every day, so planned to have it only every other day with lunch.
+We went for self-catering accommodation and generally only had one meal out a day.
+I decided to have salad for lunch whether we were eating out or not.
+I like bread, but thought "I don't need this everyday", so planned to have it only every other day with lunch.

-I reckoned if I wanted alcohol twice a day I would have a bigger problem than simply the need to lose weight and planned on sparkling water or low alcohol lager at lunch time!
+I reckoned if I wanted alcohol twice a day I would have a bigger problem than simply the need to lose weight and planned on sparkling water or low alcohol lager at lunchtime!

 I realised that nibbles with a drink in the early evening were non-negotiable.
 Normally these would be crisps and nuts and alcohol.
 I decided to try a substitution here: I cut up carrot and cucumber and also had little gherkins and silverskin onions and a few olives.
 That way I got a nice crunch, lovely sharp tastes, but far fewer calories.
-I started with a glass of sparkling water, then had a low alcohol lager before moving onto alcohol and alternating alcohol and water.
+I started with a glass of sparkling water, then had a low-alcohol lager before moving onto alcohol and alternating alcohol and water.

 7 tips to stay on track on holiday